maxcohn/pka-db/README.md

 A free and open source website database for Painkiller Already.

 Monthly backups of the database are hosted on the [`releases`](https://github.com/maxcohn/pka-db/releases) page of this repo.

+## This project is no longer actively maintained

+I haven't touched this project since mid 2021 since there's not much to do.
+I don't see myself making any changes to this any time soon either.
+The website is still up and updating every week though!
+Feel free to do whatever you want with this.

 ### **[If you want to contribute, please refer to the contribution guidelines](CONTRIBUTING.md)**